- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 13/2100Z to 14/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C2 event observed at 14/1046Z.
-There are currently 1 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 13/2100Z to 14/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 0 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (15 Aug, 16 Aug, 17 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (15 Aug, 16 Aug, 17 Aug).

 III.
 Event probabilities 15 Aug-17 Aug

 Class M 01/01/01